Enhancing Student Engagement: An Empirical Study of Impacting Factors and TARGET-Based Intervention Among Electronic Commerce Students in China

 Abstract

-Background and Aim: Student engagement is essential for academic success in higher education.
-In Chinese universities, however, traditional teaching methods, large class sizes, and digital distractions often hinder engagement.
-This study explores the key factors impacting student engagement and examines how structured instructional intervention can enhance engagement among university students.
+Background and Aim: Student engagement is widely recognized as a critical determinant of academic achievement and learning effectiveness in higher education.
+In Chinese universities, however, traditional lecture-based instruction, large class sizes, and increasing digital distractions often limit students’ active participation and learning involvement.
+This study aims to identify the key factors influencing student engagement among university students and to examine the effectiveness of structured instructional interventions in enhancing engagement within higher education settings.

 Article Details